Vancouver Condo Market Still Booming As you may have read…

 Okay, for those without a strategic sense, buying in the fall and winter months traditionally might be best to get lower prices.
 However, everyone pulls their house off the market during October, November and December.

-Is Spring the Best Time to Buy a House?
+Spring Isn’t the Best Time to Buy a House

-Spring is when the frenzied house search begins.
+Spring is when the frenzied house search begins and prices do their annual climb.
 Home owners and buyers are arising from their winter dens and thinking about a new situation.
 Then in May, June and July prices hit their records, and for some reason, many buyers feel compelled to pay way more than they should.

 If homebuyers are actively listing to sell during January to March, then they’re likely eager to sell their listed home.
 Be sensitive to these times when buyers will unload their property, when demand is low, where there’s little competition and where the owner psychologically devalues their precious asset.